Elaine massacre: Appeals

 During appeals, the death penalty cases were separated.
 The NAACP took on the task of organizing the defendants' appeals.
 The NAACP assisted the defendants in the appeals process, raising money to hire a defense team, which it helped direct.
 For a time, the NAACP tried to conceal its role in the appeals, given the hostile reception to its reports on the rioting and the trials.
 Once it undertook to organize the defense, it went to work vigorously, raising more than $50,000 and hiring Scipio Africanus Jones, a highly respected African-American attorney from Arkansas, and Colonel George W. Murphy, a 79-year-old Confederate veteran and former Attorney General for the State of Arkansas.
 Moorfield Storey, descended from Boston abolitionists and founding president of the NAACP since 1909, became part of the team when the Moore cases went to the Supreme Court.
 He had been president of the American Bar Association in 1895.

 The defendants' lawyers obtained reversal of the verdicts by the Arkansas Supreme Court in six of the twelve death penalty cases, known as the Ware defendants.
 The grounds were that the jury had failed to specify whether the defendants were guilty of murder in the first or second degree; those cases (known as Ware et al.) were sent back to the lower court for retrial.
 The lower court retried the defendants beginning on May 3, 1920.
 On the third day of the trials, Murphy collapsed in the courtroom.

 Scipio Jones had to carry most of the responsibility for the remaining trials.
-The all-white juries quickly convicted the six defendants of second-degree murder and sentenced them to 12 years each in prison.
+The all-White juries quickly convicted the six defendants of second-degree murder and sentenced them to 12 years each in prison.
 Jones appealed these convictions, which were overturned by the State Supreme Court.
-It found that the exclusion of blacks from the juries resulted in a lack of due process for the defendants, based on violations of the Fourteenth Amendment (especially Due Process Clause) and the Civil Rights Act of 1875, due to exclusion of blacks from the juries.
+It found that the exclusion of Black folks from the juries resulted in a lack of due process for the defendants, based on violations of the Fourteenth Amendment (especially Due Process Clause) and the Civil Rights Act of 1875, due to exclusion of Black people from the juries.
 The lower courts failed to retry the men within the two years required by Arkansas law, and the defense finally gained their release in 1923.